IainNZ/OldPersonalSite/_posts/2013-09-30-urban-planning.markdown

 * \\( y\_{R,i}^{-4} = 1 \\) iff row \\( i \\) has 1 residential or less,
 * \\( y\_{R,i}^{-5} = 1 \\) iff row \\( i \\) has 0 residential.

-The objective contribution from these variables can be written as
+The objective function "contribution" from these variables can be written as

 <div>
 $$